-Women with endometriosis will be treated primarily with surgery but drugs can also be used in some selected group of patients.
+Women with endometriosis will be treated primarily with surgery but drugs and complimentary approaches can also be used in some selected group of patients.

 - Combined oral contraceptive pill — taken continuously for 3- 6 months, no breaks, to stop the periods